wur-bioinformatics/introduction-to-bioinformatics/chapter2.md

 :class-container: answers
 :open:
 1. Make sure to save the alignment in FASTA format somewhere you can find it again.
 You will need it for the practical assignments of chapter 3.
 2. The two AP2 domains are well conserved, while the N and C terminus are generally less well conserved.
 The conserved columns are marked with a `*`.
-We find that only the domains are well aligned in the global multiple alignment, which is in accordance with the earlier observation that we only found local hits (assignment IV, question g.).
+We find that only the domains are well aligned in the global multiple alignment, which is in accordance with the earlier observation that we only found local hits (assignment IV, question 7).
     ```{image} images/Week2/assignment_5b_mafft.png
     :alt: Alignment of the top ten database hits.
     :align: center